stellar-deprecated/horizon/docs/reference/errors/server-error.md

 If you are encountering this error on a server you control, please check the Horizon log files for more details.
 The logs should contain detailed information to help you discover the root issue.

 If you are encountering this error on the public Stellar infrastructure, please report an error on [Horizon's issue tracker](https://github.com/stellar/horizon/issues) and include the instance attribute.
 Any other information, such as the request that triggered the response, would be most welcome.

 ## Attributes

-As with all errors Horizon returns, `server_error` follows the [Problem Details for HTTP APIs][guide] draft specification guide and thus has the following attributes:
+As with all errors Horizon returns, `server_error` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:

 | Attribute | Type   | Description                                                                                                                     |
 | --------- | ----   | ------------------------------------------------------------------------------------------------------------------------------- |